woossi0/suite/docs/usermanual/source/dataadmin/geopackage/index.rst

    .. figure:: img/geopackage_components.png

-      GeoPackage in the components list (OpenGeo Suite)
+      GeoPackage in the components list (Boundless Suite)

    .. figure:: img/geopackage_enterprise_components.png

-      GeoPackage in the components list (OpenGeo Suite Enterprise)
+      GeoPackage in the components list (Boundless Suite Enterprise)

-If OpenGeo Suite has already been installed and you wish to install GeoPackage support at a later time, simply run the installer once more and uncheck all other items except for :guilabel:`GeoPackage`.
-This will add GeoPackage support to the existing OpenGeo Suite installation.
+If Boundless Suite has already been installed and you wish to install GeoPackage support at a later time, simply run the installer once more and uncheck all other items except for :guilabel:`GeoPackage`.
+This will add GeoPackage support to the existing Boundless Suite installation.

 OS X
 ~~~~

-The GeoPackage extension can be added to OpenGeo Suite by copying the contents of the :file:`geopackage` extension folder (not the folder itself) to the GeoServer library folder.
+The GeoPackage extension can be added to Boundless Suite by copying the contents of the :file:`geopackage` extension folder (not the folder itself) to the GeoServer library folder.
 The GeoServer library folder can be found by selecting :guilabel:`Open Webapps Directory` from the GeoServer menu and then navigating to :file:`geoserver/WEB-INF/lib`.

    .. figure:: ../../intro/installation/mac/img/ext_webappsmenu.png